Relintai/broken_seals/README.md

 The [/game](https://github.com/Relintai/broken_seals/tree/master/game) folder contains the game's code and assets.
 This is the folder you are supposed to open in the editor.

-The game's folder structure should be mostly self explanatory.
-Except for a few things:
+The game's folder structure should be (hopefully) mostly self explanatory.

 #### Game Modules